jedc4xer/wheel_of_fortune_assessment/README.md

     5. A player's bank is safe and can not diminish.
     6. A player can only guess a vowel in these conditions:
             - correctly guessed a consonant
-            - has at least %$%250 in their stash
+            - has at least 250 dollars in their stash

-Possible Outcomes:
-    1. Wheel lands on a number
-        A. Player guesses consonant that is in the puzzle
-            Result: They receive money shown on wheel (Does not matter how many times consonant appears)
-        B. Player guesses a consonant that is not in the puzzle
-            Result: Player turn ends, and they receive no money
-    2. Wheel lands on BANKRUPT
-        Result: Player's turn ends, and they receive no money for that round.
-    3. (STRETCH) Wheel lands on Million dollar segment
+    7. If a player lands on MILLION DOLLARS and does not lose their winnings on their turn, it gets added to their stash.
-            Result: If player completes the round as champion, they get the million dollars
+            - If the player correctly guesses the word on any subsequent turn, the million dollars is deposited to bank.
+    8. A player earns money by landing on a wheel segment that offers money, and then correctly guessing a consonant/word.
+            - A player deposits earned money by winning the round.
+            - A player loses earned money by incorrectly guessing a word or consonant.
-    4. (STRETCH) Player lands on Jackpot
+    9. If a player lands on JACKPOT:
-            Result: If player correctly answers the question, they get 5000 + the amount of all wheel spins to that point in the round added to their bank.
+            - If they take a correct guess, then 5000 dollars is added to their jackpot stash.
+            - Every wheelspin thereafter from every player is added to their jackpot stash.
+            - If they correctly guess the word, their stash and jackpot stash is deposited in their bank.
-    5. (STRETCH) Player lands on mystery
+    10. If a player lands on MYSTERY
-            Result: Player randomly receives either 1000 or bankruptcy
+            - Player will randomly receive either 1000 dollars or bankruptcy.

-Rules:
-    1. If a player guesses a consonant successfully
-        Result: They get to buy a vowel for $250, and can continue to buy vowels.
-        You can only buy a vowel with the money earned during that round.
+    11. A player can continue to buy vowels until they run out of money or make an incorrect guess.
-    2. A player can guess the answer at any point on their turn
+    12. A player can guess the word at any point on their turn.
-        Result: If they guess the anwer correctly, they win the round.
-                If they guess the answer wrong, they lose their turn.
+            - An incorrect guess means they lose their turn and stash.
+            - A correct guess means that they win the round, and their stash gets deposited to their bank.
-    3. The player with the most money at the end of round 2 goes on to round 3
+    13. The player with the most money at the end of round 2 goes on to round 3.
-    4. If the answer is guessed, the round is over.
+    14. The round ends when the answer is guessed.
+            - This creates the possibility for a very long running loop if players are unable to accumulate enough money to purchase a vowel, and have guessed all the consonants.
+The only way to break the loop would be to guess the word, and most humans would probably not be capable of that in any reasonable amount of time.
-    5. At the beginning of round 3, R-S-T-L-N-E are all revealed.
-The player can then guess 3 more consonants and 1 more vowel at no cost.
+    15. At the beginning of the third round, R-S-T-L-N-E are all revealed.
+            - The player can then guess 3 more consonants and 1 more vowel at no cost.
     6. For round 3, they have one opportunity and no more than 5 seconds to guess the correct answer.
-    7. The prize for the final round is determined by me.
+    7. The prize for the final round is determined by the game host.

 Gameplay:
     1. Spin the wheel
     2. Take action based on wheel selection
     3. Spin wheel for consonants

-Wheel:
-    1. Wheel has 24 segments 24*3 (just change probability for million dollar version).
-    2. 4 Segments are bankrupt.
-    3. Many segments have cash values in $50 intervals between 100 and 900
-    4. One segment is lose a turn
-    5. One Segment is jackpot
-    6. One Segment is million dollars
-    7. One Segment is mystery

-   """
-#         JACKPOT is a very difficult one to reason out.
-My interpretation is
-#         that if a player lands on jackpot, then the jackpot starts growing at
-#         5000 and accumulates additional based on every following player's
-#         wheelspins.
-The player that lands on jackpot can win the jackpot by
-#         guessing the answer during their turn, and if their turn ends, they
-#         will need to wait for their following turn to attempt a guess.
-Any
-#         number of players can land on jackpot, and the winner will be the one
-#         who correctly answers.
-If they land on jackpot on more than one turn,
-#         they get an additional 5000.
-#         """